Laptops offer portability, but if you need raw power and performance, there’s no beating a traditional desktop computer.

-Operating System: The desktops in this guide either run Windows 10, the latest version of Microsoft’s OS, or MacOS, which runs exclusively on Apple hardware.
+Operating System: The desktop computers in this guide either run Windows 10, the latest version of Microsoft’s OS, or MacOS, which runs exclusively on Apple hardware.

 All-In-One Vs. Tower: Desktop computers come in two styles: All-in-ones, which means the computer’s components are built into a screen, or towers, which need to be connected to a monitor separately.
 Our guide features a mix of both.

-Processor: All of our recommendations have a modern Intel or AMD processor, and are capable of running almost any task you throw at them without slowdown.
+Processor: All of the best desktop computers have a modern Intel or AMD processor, and are capable of running almost any task you throw at them without slowdown.

 RAM: The desktop computers in our guide have at least 8GB (gigabytes) of RAM (memory).
 Having more RAM can help apps run more smoothly, and allow you to use more of them simultaneously without slowdown.

-Storage: We’re recommending desktop computer with between 256GB and 2 TB (terabytes) of storage.
-You won’t run into trouble with a smaller SSD (solid state drive) if you stream most of your media, but you’ll need a larger one if you like to keep large video files or projects on your machine.
+Storage: We’re recommending a desktop computer with between 256GB and 2 TB (terabytes) of storage.
+You won’t run into trouble with a smaller SSD (solid-state drive) if you stream most of your media, but you’ll need a larger one if you like to keep large video files or projects on your machine.

-Upgradability: One of the biggest benefits to using a desktop over a laptop is the ability to upgrade it over time.
-This feature is only available on tower style desktops.
+Upgradability: One of the biggest benefits of using a desktop over a laptop is the ability to upgrade it over time.
+This feature is only available on tower-style desktops.

 Inputs: A computer’s inputs (known more commonly as ports), are what allow you to connect accessories to your machine.
 Each of our picks has a different assortment of ports, which you should strongly consider depending on how you intend to use your machine.
 All of them support WiFi and Bluetooth, though, so you have a range of wireless connectivity options, too.

-Dell’s XPS 8930’s mix of excellent tech specs and upgradability that have earned it the top place in our guide.
+Dell’s XPS 8950’s mix of excellent tech specs and upgradability has earned it the top place in our guide.

-The most important components to look at are the ample amount of RAM and storage.
-You should have no problem running a handful of resource intensive apps simultaneously without any lag, and never worry about running out of disk space.
+Since there’s ample RAM, you should have no problem running a handful of resource-intensive apps simultaneously without any lag and never worry about running out of disk space.
 The high amount of internal storage is especially useful if you like to keep a large media library on your computer rather than streaming it from the cloud.